ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows.rst

 .. note::

     Cygwin is not recommended for new developers.
-However, building using Cygwin is necessary if you need to compile SITL binaries for Windows.
+However, building using Cygwin is sometimes usefull if you need to compile SITL binaries for Windows.
+However, you can create Windows SITL executables without using Cygwin, following the instructions given :ref:`here <mp-sitl-custom-code>`.

 #. :ref:`Install Cygwin as described here <building-setup-windows-cygwin>`
 #. :ref:`Setup Eclipse as described here <building-setup-windows-eclipse>` (optional)